Smallholder farmers in Uganda are net buyers of food. They buy more food than they sell, meaning that they produce and sell and then buy to eat.

 Uganda’s smallholder farmers are not subsistence farmers.
 They are engaged in commercial agriculture.
 They proactively grow and sell food.
 They grow and sell food intra-community and they do so inter-community.

 Bugisu is in the Eastern Region.
 From the East to the North-East and throughout the country, smallholder farmers are producing for the market – the local, the regional and also for the global.

-It is, in fact, policy of the President Yoweri Kagutta Museveni led National Resistance Movement party, which is the current Administration of the Republic of Uganda, to promote commercialisation of food crops.
+It is, in fact, policy of the President Yoweri Kagutta Museveni led National Resistance Movement party to promote commercialisation of food crops.
 Promoting the growing of food crops as cash crops.

 It is thus simply Machiavellian for official government documents and discourse to refer to Ugandan smallholder farmers as peasants and or as subsistence farmers.
 It is long over due that we detoxify our discourse of culturally imperialistic descriptions that denigrate us.